inforkgodara/inforkgodara/README.md

 ## I am an engineer product!!

-* I recently launched my blog: [Blog][website]!
+* Recently launched my blog: [Blog][website]!
-* I am currently learning data science
+* Currently learning data science
-* I am looking to collaborate with other software developers
+* Looking to collaborate with other software developers
-* I love to mess with valurable websites
+* Love to mess with valurable websites
-* I set a goal to become a good problem solver
+* Goal to become a good problem solver

 ### Professional Skills